 Drug, Alcohol and Tobacco Policies

 Drug and alcohol abuse affects the health, safety, and well-being of all students and restricts Dunwoody’s ability to carry out its mission.
-Dunwoody prohibits the possession, use, or distribution of illegal drugs, narcotics, medical marijuana, and alcohol on any campus property or as part of any Dunwoody sanctioned activity.
+Dunwoody prohibits the possession, use, or distribution of illegal drugs, narcotics, medical marijuana, recreational marijuana, and alcohol on any campus property or as part of any Dunwoody sanctioned activity.

 Health Risks of Alcohol and Drug Use